lccuellar08/TweetLikeMe/README.md

 # Project Title

 Tweet Like Me is an end-to-end pipeline that given a specified twitter user, will download their tweets, format them, train a model, and generate texts meant to simulate the user's tweets.
-The model is an LSTM architecture that uses the user's tweets as the corpus for training the Word2Vec embeddings.
+The model is an RNN architecture that uses the user's tweets as the corpus for training the Word2Vec embeddings.

 ### Prerequisites